 A defective product is one with an issue that makes it unreasonably dangerous for consumers to use.
-A defective product may contain a problem in its design or manufacture that leads to hazards, such as a teapot that cracks when it gets too hot or a seatbelt that does not fully latch.
+A defective product may contain a problem in its design or manufacture that leads to hazards, such as a teapot that cracks when it gets too hot or a seat belt that does not fully latch.
 A defective product may not work the way the manufacturer intended or may pose serious risks of harm anyway.
 Most defective products contain one of three types of defects.

-- Design defect.
+- Design defects.
 A defective design can make the product dangerous even if production goes as planned.
 A dangerous design can mean the product is inherently unsafe for use.
 An example is an SUV designed with a center of gravity so high that the car is excessively prone to rollovers.

-- Manufacturing defect.
+- Manufacturing defects.
 A manufacturing defect is an error during the item’s production that creates an unsafe product.
 A mistake or act of negligence during the manufacturing process could make the product dangerous, such as a food item that gets contaminated with broken pieces of machinery

-- Marketing defect.
+- Marketing defects.
 A marketing defect could make an otherwise safe product dangerous through incorrect use.
 Lack of proper instructions or warnings accompanying the product could result in hazards to consumers.
 An example is an infant playing with a toy designed for kids 10 and older and choking on small parts due to lack of proper labeling.